projetoalfobre/a-mapoteca/_posts/2024-02-09-mapa-das-olarias-e-ceramistas.markdown

 author: Nelson Gonçalves
 ---

 This is an online map featuring portuguese potters and potteries.
 It's a work in progress and a collective project, meaning that more than one person is currently working on it.
-It will be updated according to the plan below and as frequently as possible.

-- [x] Collect the artists list provided by the [Portuguese Association of Cities and Villages of Ceramics](https://ceramicadeportugal.pt/)
-- [ ] v1.0 Georeference the addresses of the shops/artists from the above list (ongoing)
-- [ ] Add new artists/shops

-When we reach the v1.0, dataset will be shared at [A-GeoCat](https://a-geocat.alfobre.com/)
+It will be updated as frequently as possible and the dataset will be shared at [A-GeoCat](https://a-geocat.alfobre.com/)

+For any questions and/or comments, please use projeto.alfobre@gmail.com

 The map content is available in portuguese only and you can check it [here](https://umap.openstreetmap.fr/en/map/ceramistas-e-oleiros-de-portugal_1021961#7/40.019/-6.976) or explore the embedded below.